 In a statement, then-Chairman of the Senate Foreign Relations Committee, Senator John Kerry (D-MA), condemned the April 2011 attack on Camp Ashraf and called it a “massacre.”
 He urged the U.S. and Iraq to ensure protection of Ashraf and to facilitate a solution acceptable to Ashraf residents.
 Similarly, the Chairman and ranking member of the House Foreign Affairs Committee issued a joint statement to condemn the attack.

 On September 1, 2013, some 100 residents, who had remained at Camp Ashraf as custodians of the residents’ property, were attacked by heavily-armed Iraqi commandoes.
 Fifty-two were killed execution-style, many with their hand tied behind their backs.
-Seven others, including six women, were abducted.
+Six women and one man were abducted.

 The process of relocation gained momentum as the result of the deadly attack.
 Finally, on September 9, 2016, the last group successfully relocated to Albania.
 In announcing the completion of the resettlement process, then-Secretary of State John Kerry said, “[This] concludes a significant American diplomatic initiative that has assured the safety of more than 3,000 MEK members whose lives have been under threat.
 And as everybody remembers, the camp they were in had on many occasions been shelled.
 There were people killed and injured….
 I visited Tirana earlier this year and I discussed with the Albanian Government how to assist in facilitating the transfer and the resettlement of the last group of MEK members from Camp Liberty.
 Albania has a proud tradition of protecting vulnerable communities, as it did during the Kosovo conflict and in sheltering large numbers of Jews during World War II.… This is a major humanitarian achievement, and I’m very proud that the United States was able to play a pivotal role in helping to get this job done.”

-The 2,400 refugees now in Albania are in dire need of support, especially medical assistance, having endured years in exile, tainted by unspeakable persecution, medical blockades, cruel and vicious armed attacks, accompanied by painful loss of life and limbs.
+The 3,000 refugees now in Albania need support, especially medical assistance, having endured years in exile, tainted by unspeakable persecution, medical blockades, cruel and vicious armed attacks, accompanied by painful loss of life and limbs.
 Many of the survivors have lost loved ones in the course of these brutal armed and violent assaults, which took place against an unarmed and peaceful population identified as “protected persons.”
-The Foundation is specifically focused on providing the resources needed for the residents’ growing medical expenses and for their permanent housing while in Albania, as they have been told by the UNHCR to vacate their temporary quarters.
+The Foundation is specifically focused on providing the resources needed for the residents’ growing medical expenses and for their permanent housing.